-What exactly is this method?
-One core technique of Transformative Parenting® can be paraphrased simply: As much as possible, let your child take the lead.
-By establishing a strong empathic connection with your child, and then letting them take the lead as you both explore the world together, a magical process takes place which leads to a positive transformation in your life, and the development of empathic empowerment in each of you.
+There are many understandings, techniques and practices in Transformative Parenting®, but a core philosophy is this: As much as possible, let your child lead.
+By establishing a strong empathic connection with your child, and letting them guide you as you explore the world together, a magical process takes place that leads to positive transformation in your life, and an empathic empowerment of you both.

-I hope to show you the details of why this works, how to go about it, and other benefits that accrue from following this parenting style.
+I would love to show you the details of why this works, how to go about it, and other benefits that accrue from following this parenting style.

-As practitioners of Transformative Parenting®, we are in the happy position of having clearly defined goals for our child and ourselves.
-This helps us focus on what’s most important when raising our child.
+As practitioners of Transformative Parenting®, we are fortunate to have clearly defined goals for our child and ourselves.
+This helps us focus on what’s most important.
 For our child, the goal is to raise a happy, empathic, self-confident adult.
 For us, it is to build our capacity for empathic understanding and communication (first with our child, then with others), and to uncover and rectify false, often limiting assumptions about the world and ourselves.

 By letting your child take the lead, you encourage happiness and self-confidence in your child and yourself.
 By modeling empathy, you teach empathy to your child, and become more empathic.
 In my book, I show these things more clearly, as well as how practicing this approach can teach us about ourselves and bring to light the false beliefs I mentioned.
-I also explain how Transformative Parenting® differs from “spoiling” your child, and does not lead to narcissism or social dysfunction.
+I also explain how Transformative Parenting® differs from “spoiling” your child, and leads away from narcissism and social dysfunction.

 Transformative Parenting® is about freedom, awareness, and empowerment; how to obtain them for yourself, and preserve and secure them in your child.

 While most directly addressing the needs of children, parents, and prospective parents, this knowledge is of great importance even if you are not a parent.
 Why?
-Because the analysis which derives the techniques of Transformative Parenting® sheds important light on the general process of our entrapment in false conditioning, on the process of enlightenment, and how we can escape from that false conditioning.
+Because the analysis which derives the techniques of Transformative Parenting® sheds important light on our entrapment in false conditioning, and how we can escape from that false conditioning.

-In Transformative Parenting® we enlist the aid of our child to identify and remove these learned impediments, while at the same time assuring that he or she is not subjected to the same limiting or incorrect programming.
+In Transformative Parenting® we enlist the aid of our child to identify and remove these learned impediments, while at the same time ensuring they are not affected by them.

-- The earnest parent, whose focus is to assure the optimal outcome for their child.
+- The earnest parent, whose priority is to ensure the optimal outcome for their child.

-- The spiritual seeker or mystic, who would like a better understanding of spiritual practice in general, and how it leads to personal transformation and higher consciousness.
+- The spiritual seeker or mystic, who would like a better understanding of personal transformation, and the path to higher consciousness and awareness.

-- The psychotherapist or psychologist, looking for a fresh synthesis of psychological knowledge to help them better understand themselves and their patients.
+- The psychotherapist or psychologist, looking for a fresh synthesis of psychological knowledge to help better understand their patients.

-Parenting, or child rearing, is the most important task any of us will ever undertake in terms of our ultimate impact on the future.
-However, parenting has been devalued to the point that most people approach it as an afterthought to their career, spouse, or their own pleasure.
+Parenting is likely the most important task any of us will ever undertake, in terms of our ultimate impact on the world of the future.
+However, it has been devalued, to the point that most people approach it as an afterthought to their career, spouse, or their own pleasure.
 Some believe it is possible for a parent to prioritize their own wants and needs, minimize or disregard their child’s wants and needs, and still expect them to grow into a healthy, self-confident, compassionate adult.
 In general, unless you are lucky and have lots of good help, I think this perception is false.
 It is also a waste of an unparalleled opportunity for spiritual growth.

-Once it is understood, Transformative Parenting® is simple, but it is not easy.
+Once understood, Transformative Parenting® is simple, but not easy.
 It requires a primary commitment to your child, which leads in a synergistic way to your own self-growth.

 Transformative Parenting® is about raising children and being a child, and finally about a way of being in the world which combines the knowledge of adulthood with the joy and wisdom of childhood.
 It outlines a path to that way of being for both the child and the parent.

-If you are not planning to be a parent in the near future, your process in learning to overcome your conditioning will be somewhat different from the Parent’s Path, which Transformative Parenting® elucidates in depth; but even so, understanding the issues as explained in the book, provides a starting point, and some hints, to begin discovering your own Way.
+If you are not planning to be a parent in the near future, your process in learning to overcome your conditioning will be somewhat different from the Parent’s Path, which the book elucidates in depth; but even so it provides a starting point, and an understanding, to begin discovering your own Way.